swfrench/rma-async/README.md

 # Asynchronous remote tasks over MPI-3 RMA

 Asynchronous remote task execution implemented on top of MPI-3 RMA.

-All supporting communications are one-sided, including the incoming RMA task buffers (using [rma-buffer](https://github.com/swfrench/rma-buffer)).
+All supporting communications are one-sided, including the incoming task buffers (using [rma-buffer](https://github.com/swfrench/rma-buffer)).

+This is largely a proof-of-concept and remains a work in progress.
+The basic idea is to adopt a model of asynchronous task execution similar to that in UPC++ [1][] and to demonstrate one particular way it could be implemented on top of MPI-3.

 ## Implementation